AmoshSapkota/LexaAI/README.md

-# AI Teleprompter App
+# An AI Teleprompter App

 ## Overview

-The AI Teleprompter App is a comprehensive solution designed to assist developers and professionals during coding interviews and presentations.
+This is an AI Teleprompter App designed to assist professionals to build confidence during presentations.
 It features a desktop application with teleprompter functionality and a set of microservices that handle various backend tasks.

 ## Project Structure